fairfield-university-ba545/project1-deadlinedemons/FinalResults.md

 Pipeline 2 was our best pipeline.

 ### Evaluation Code
-The evaluation code we used is stored as 'Pipe2EvalCode.ipynb'
+The evaluation code we used is stored as 'Pipe1EvalCode.ipynb', 'Pipe2EvalCode.ipynb', 'Pipe3-1EvalCode.ipynb', and 'Pipe3-2EvalCode.ipynb'.

 ### Processed Data
 We have saved the resulting processed data from each of our pipelines as 'pipeline1.csv', 'pipeline2.csv', 'pipeline3_1.csv', 'pipeline3_2.csv'.
 This data can be split into training and testing data for modeling purposes.